Adult Stem Cells for Chronic Obstructive Pulmonary Disease (COPD)

 What is Chronic Obstructive Lung Disease (COPD)?

 Chronic Obstructive Lung Disease (COPD) is a debilitating lung condition that leaves patients unable to breathe or enjoy life.
-It is also known as emphysema, chronic bronchitis and chronic obstructive asthma.
+It is also known as emphysema, chronic bronchitis, and chronic obstructive asthma.
 COPD is rated as the third leading killer in the United States, killing approximately 120,000 individuals a year.
-Persons suffering from COPD also experience chronic disability and often a low quality of life.
+Persons suffering from COPD also experience chronic disability and often low quality of life.
 Sufferers also require a large amount of medical care with its expense and the need to stay near medical facilities and personnel.
-COPD is a very limiting and deadly disease.
+See our blog Tis the Season for COPD COPD is a very limiting and deadly disease.

 - What are the current medical treatment options for COPD?